-To increase cultural participation and improve the financial sustainability, management and governance capacities of leading arts organizations located in select regions of the state.
+To increase cultural participation and improve the financial sustainability, management, and governance capacities of leading arts organizations in California locales outside of major arts centers.

-The Arts Regional Initiative (ARI) helps regional arts organizations respond to structural changes brought on by technological advances, demographic changes, funding fluctuations and shifting consumer behaviors.
-The initiative supports leading organizations that occupy an important role in communities outside of California’s largest metropolitan areas.
-These organizations are critical to providing quality and publicly accessible programming, fostering the careers of emerging artists and contributing to community development.
-In the fall of 2009, Irvine launched a second phase of the Arts Regional Initiative that focuses specifically on increasing cultural participation and improving financial sustainability among grantee organizations.
-The initiative refinements were informed by prior informal evaluation results of the first cohort of grantees.
+The Arts Regional Initiative, conducted from 2006 to 2014, helped regional arts organizations respond to structural changes brought on by technological advances, demographic changes, and shifting consumer behaviors.
+The Initiative supported leading organizations that occupy an important role in communities outside of California’s largest metropolitan areas.
+These organizations are critical to providing quality and publicly accessible programming, fostering the careers of emerging artists, and contributing to community development.
+In fall 2009, Irvine launched a second phase of the Arts Regional Initiative that focused specifically on increasing cultural participation and improving financial sustainability among grantee organizations.
+The Initiative refinements were informed by prior evaluation results of the first cohort of grantees.

-This evaluation is using a mixed method approach, combining quantitative and qualitative data.
-Surveys and interviews with executive directors and board presidents at multiple points in the grant period assess progress towards grantee-specific outcomes and the internal and external factors affecting those outcomes.
-This evaluation draws on data in the California Cultural Data Project to assess grantee financial performance.
-Data on cultural participation is gathered through audience surveys administered by the grantees, with support from the evaluators.
+The evaluation used a mixed method approach, combining quantitative and qualitative data.
+Surveys and interviews with executive directors and board presidents at multiple points in the grant period assessed progress toward grantee-specific outcomes and the internal and external factors affecting those outcomes.
+The evaluation drew on data in the California Cultural Data Project to assess grantee financial performance.
+Data on cultural participation was gathered through audience surveys administered by the grantees, with support from evaluators.